msg-CareerPaths/angular-training/chapters/000-introduction.md

 - If you find any link broken, **please** inform your mentor to give you an alternative.
 - Try to speed up the videos to _1.5x/2x_ if you find them too slow.
-- Try to connect to the Backend from the Spring Training if you have training completed (you might need to change the port for your requests)

 ## Timeline